schoerg/wattsonic/README.md

 # Why use this when you can also query with Modbus?

-I wanted to create a Wireshark dissector for fun, this simple protocol seemed simple enough.
+I wanted to create a Wireshark dissector for fun, this protocol seemed simple enough.